Ho Chi Minh City metropolitan area

-Ho Chi Minh City metropolitan area (Vùng đô thị Thành phố Hồ Chí Minh) is a metropolitan area that was in June 2008 proposed by the Ministry of Construction of Vietnam to the Government of Vietnam for approval.
+Ho Chi Minh City metropolitan area (Vùng đô thị Thành phố Hồ Chí Minh) is a metropolitan area that was proposed by the Ministry of Construction of Vietnam to the Government of Vietnam for approval in June 2008.
 According to this master plan, this metropolitan area will include provinces around Ho Chi Minh City in the Southeast region and 2 provinces in the Mekong Delta region.

-This metropolitan area currently has an area of 30,404 square kilometers with radius of 150–200 km, a population of 20–22 million inhabitants, of which urban residents account for 16–17 million, urbanized rate of 77–80%.
+This metropolitan area currently has an area of 30,404 square kilometres with radius of 150–200 km, a population of 20–22 million inhabitants, of which urban residents account for 16–17 million indicating an urbanisation rate of 77–80%.
 By 2050, the population will have increased to 25-27 million people, and the urbanized rate is estimated to rise to 90%.
-Constructed land will be 1800–2100 square kilometer by 2020.
+Constructed land will be 1800–2100 square kilometres by 2020.
 Ho Chi Minh City will be the core urban center of the area while other surrounding cities and towns will play their role as satellite municipalities.
 Baria-Vungtau will serve as the main deepwater seaport of the region, especially Sao Mai-Ben Dinh seaport, Thi Vai Port.
 Long Thanh International Airport and Tan Son Nhat International Airport will serve as the air traffic hub of the region.
 Hi-tech park will be located in Ho Chi Minh City while other heavy industry will concentrate in Đồng Nai, Bình Dương and Bà Rịa–Vũng Tàu.
-Vũng Tàu will serve as tourism hub, with its beautiful beaches and several entertainment resort mega projects like a 4.2-billion-USD project invested by Canadian corporations, Cua Lap Resort, Disneyland-like theme park, Vung Tau Aquarium...
+Vũng Tàu is planned to serve as a tourism hub, with coastal beaches and several entertainment resort projects.

-Component localities

-This metropolitan area will straddle in following provinces: